Social effects of increased communication

 Guiding software by flipping figure and ground

 You’ve probably seen this picture before.
 It’s one of several images that people use to show how perception works.
 You either see a vase or two faces looking at each other.
 In the terminology of Gestalt Psychology, one becomes the figure and the other becomes the ground.
-We can switch between the vase and the faces but we can’t see both at . . .
+We can switch between the vase and the faces but we can’t see . . .

 (At Least Twice)